dsego/ssr-playground/README.md

 For example, `<div class="profile-card"></div>` becomes `<profile-card></profile-card>`.

-Like styled-components in the react world, custom HTML tags give us a unique component name to target in our CSS, but without a need for any additional pre-processing or JS code.
+Like styled-components in the react world, custom HTML tags give us a unique component name to target in our CSS, but without the need for any additional pre-processing or JS libraries.

 ```css
 profile-card {